JamesBOPRC/BOPRC_R_Course_Lesson_6/Markdown_Files/Instructions.md

 1. Append date information.
 2. De-censor the data.
 3. Inspect the data.
-4. Check seasonality.
+4. Adjust for co-variates.
-5. Adjust for co-variates.
+5. Check for seasonality.
 6. Analyse.
 7. Classify.